 Though Kingston may not have the best conditions, most of the rest of is known for water temperatures of over 80 degrees, visibility of 70 to 100 feet, colorful and healthy reef systems, and exotic looking sea life.
 If you have the chance to travel to other coastal areas outside of town, bringing your snorkel kit along is highly recommended.

-If you're ready to explore below the water's surface you might want to visit Lime Cay.
+If you'd like to experience what's down below you should consider a visit to Lime Cay.
 Once this area was known for having trash in the water, and otherwise poor conditions.
 Fortunately, things have changed completely, and this beach feature crystal clear visibility and its quiet surroundings.
-This snorkeling site is located in the vicinity of Kingston, South of Kingston.
+This snorkeling site is found in the vicinity of Kingston, South of Kingston.

 |Lime Cay||6.6 mi.
 South of Central Kingston||Jamaica|

-To learn more concerning snorkeling, including tips and suggestions for beginners and "pros" check out this detailed guide to snorkeling in the Caribbean.
+To learn more about snorkeling, including tips and suggestions for beginners and "pros" read our comprehensive discussion of snorkeling in the Caribbean.

 If you love snorkeling, there is no way you'll make plans to visit Kingston's tourists will likely have to make their way out of town for the best snorkeling experience, but once they are in the water with their snorkel on, they'll be glad they made the extra effort.without carving out a few hours of your time to explore under the sea.